-The host would not have parental responsibility your role is to support the young person with positive progress and raising any concerns with your social worker.
+The host would not have parental responsibility.
+Their role is to support the young person with positive progress and raise any concerns with a social worker.

-Supported lodgings are where a young person lives with a family or a single person who has a spare room in their house.
 The host would have been assessed by the local authority.
-The host will receive on-going support from the supported lodgings social worker and the young person will also have an allocated worker who they meet with on a regular basis.
+The host will receive on-going support from their social worker and the young person will also have an allocated worker who they meet with on a regular basis.

-A social worker will undertake an assessment which would include police checks, references and health & safety checks.
+A social worker will undertake an assessment which would include police checks, references and health and safety checks.
 Once the assessment process is completed approval would be made by the fostering panel.

 Supported lodgings hosts receive a fee, regular support and training.

 Could I apply to be a supported lodger?

 You can apply if you: